zazer0/inspect_proxmox/README.md

 Once you have the disk images locally, you can use the convenience script `src/proxmoxsandbox/scripts/ova/convert_ova.sh` to convert it into an OVA.

+This provider creates a template VM for every OVA-type VM specified in an eval.
+Next time you run the eval, a linked clone of the template VM will be created.
+This is for performance.
+If you change the OVA, as long as the filesize changes, a new template VM will be created.

+These template VMs are *not* cleaned up because that needs to happen outside the lifecycle of an Inspect eval.
+You need to do this manually at the moment.

 ## Observing the VMs

 Note, if you are having problems, then setting Inspect's `sandbox_cleanup=False` will be helpful.